nklau/bang/README.md

 Abraham "Abe" Moore Odell is a computer science student at Loyola Marymount University with interests in AI, language design, and game design.
 Some of his past projects include AI game playing agents, and a video generator.

-Aidan Srouji is a third-year CS student at LMU, interested in applying artificial intelligence agents to the field of video game development.
+Aidan "Aidan" Srouji is a third-year CS student at LMU, interested in applying artificial intelligence agents to the field of video game development.
 Some of his past projects include implementing an automatic speech recognition deep learning model, and creating a text-based multiplayer game run through the Discord platform.

 ## Code of Conduct